 Matthew 18:17 explicitly says that the offender should be as a man of the nations and as a tax collector only for the offended one and not for the whole congregation.
-For 16 years, from 1938 to 1954, this was the view that was expressed in the Watchtower literature.
-And the verse does not speak about disfellowshipping.
+For 16 years, from 1938 to 1954, this was the view that was expressed in the Watchtower literature that the verse does not speak about disfellowshipping.

 In 1954, the new view that was presented was that the expression about a man of the nations and a tax collector referred to disfellowshipping.
 The basis for this view is circular arguments.

-A discussion in The Watchtower of 1 March 1974 showed correctly that because there was not yet a Christian congregation, the words in 18:15-17 referred to the Jewish nation, the Jewish congregation.
-By implication, the words could later be used by the Christian congregation.
+A discussion in The Watchtower of March 1, 1974, showed correctly that because there was not yet a Christian congregation, the words in 18:15-17 referred to the Jewish nation, By implication, the words could later be used by the Christian congregation was the argument.
 Jewish tax collectors were not disfellowshipped from the Jewish nation, and Jesus treated both the tax collectors and the men of the nations with courtesy.
 Therefore, verse 17 cannot refer to disfellowshipping.

 Because the belief is that verse 17 refers to disfellowshipping, the sins—that are not specified by Jesus—must be so serious that they can lead to disfellowshipping.
 Only two sins that are supposed to be disfellowshipping offenses but that can be forgiven by Christians could have been in the mind of Jesus, is the argument.
 These sins are slander and fraud.
 But the problem is that slander and fraud are not shown to be disfellowshipping offenses in the Bible.